Pasadena City College is proud to be an affiliate of the statewide College Corps initiative!

 • Be at least 18 years old and have a high school diploma or GED.

-• Be able to commit to the full 8-month duration of the program, including the 400-hour commitment and the required sessions for the Student Leadership Institute.
+• Be able to commit to the full 8-month duration of the program, including the 400-hour commitment and the Student Leadership Institute.

 • Demonstrate a willingness to participate in hands-on and community-driven service.